TeodoraNencheva/online-bookstore-backend/README.md

 * GET request to https://powerful-beach-00895.herokuapp.com/api/orders/{id}/details where id is the UUID of the order

-## IV.
-Functionalities available to admins - all requests should be performed with a valid JWT
+## V. Functionalities available to admins - all requests should be performed with a valid JWT
 ### 1. Adding a new author
 * POST request to https://powerful-beach-00895.herokuapp.com/api/authors/add
 * the request accepts two request parts - 1) a DTO with valid first name, last name and biography and 2) a picture (optional)